-I have used the board for several displays and this time it became the base for an airborne Pterodactyl.
-Make the head of the flying dinosaur a couple of days before ‘display’ day (if both sides can be seen it needs to be mirrored).
+I have used the board for several displays and this time it became the basis for an airborne Pterodactyl.
+Make the head of the flying dinosaur a couple of days before ‘display’ day.
 Also make the legs and tail.
-The National Geographic magazine showed some amazing flying dinosaurs and I copied the head of one of them and used my imagination to make it more colourful.
-A couple of torn-off metal rods from old folders were used to support the head and neck and over that I pasted the card and fabric.
+The National Geographic magazine features some amazing flying dinosaurs and I copied the head of one of them and used my imagination to make it more colourful.
+A couple of torn-off metal rods from old folders were used to support the head and neck and over it, I pasted the card and fabric.

-To make sure the wings will cover the ‘dolphin base’ and the numerous layers of paper and card that covers it, I staple newspapers over it.
+To make sure the wings will cover the board, I staple newspapers over it.
 I just use one or two staples per sheet (remember to do the staple at an angle for easy removal – see: Display Tips) and use tape to connect them.
-With a Velcro I follow the shape of the background and draw in the centre the body of the bird.
-Subsequently I remove the newspaper from the background, put it on a workbench and cut it to shape.
+With a Velcro, I followed the shape of the board and in the centre drew the body of the bird.
+Subsequently, I remove the newspaper from the board, put it on a workbench and cut it to shape.

-I cover the wings with white A3 and a layer of beige A4 and I border the top part of the wings with black card. (staple only the top edge because the fabric will be attached under the black card) The image of the flying dinosaur shows it had a large tail with a fluffy tip and a pair of thin hanging legs.
+I covered the wings with white A3 and a layer of beige A4 and I bordered the top part of the wings with black card. (staple only the top edge because the fabric will be attached under the black card) The image of the flying dinosaur shows it had a large tail with a fluffy tip and a pair of thin hanging legs.
 I use my imagination and a bit of coloured paper to come up with something that could have been an exact copy.
-The tip of the tail I cover in black feathers.
+I covered the tip of the tail in black feathers.

-On ‘display day’ I staple the body and wings to the board.
-Standing on a table I attach the head to the body and make sure the metal rods are taped securely to the background.
-Now the bird comes to life.
-Then it is time to attach the feathery fabric to the wings and body.
-The silky fabric can easily be shaped under the black border.
-A couple of staples secure it and now I can cut the fabric in the shape of the wings, not in a nice and careful way but random and ragged.
-For a feathery look I staple little feathers to the top part of the wings.
-The legs and tail can easily be attached and the dinosaur is ready to take off.
+When it was finally ‘display day’ I stapled the body and wings to the top board.
+Standing on a table I attached the head to the body and made sure the metal rods were taped securely to the background.
+Now the bird came to life.
+Then it was time to attach the feathery fabric to the wings and body.
+The silky fabric could easily be shaped under the black border.
+A couple of staples secured it and I could cut the fabric in the shape of the wings, not in a nice and careful way but random and ragged.
+For a feathery look, I stapled little feathers to the top part of the wings.
+The legs and tail could easily be attached and the dinosaur looked as if it was ready to take off.

 Type the letters DINOSAURS in Word.
 Do one letter per A4 page using a very large font to fit the page.
 Choose a font colour to match the display and print it.
 For each letter print an image of a dinosaur in the same scale so that they fit with the letters.
-Cut out the little dinosaurs and shape them around the letters.
-For some I cut a little slot in the letter to give the impression the dinosaur crawls around the letter.
+Cut out the little dinosaurs and shape them around the letter.
+For some, I cut a little slot in the middle to give the impression the dinosaur crawls around (part of) the letter.
 Paste the dinosaur to the image of the letter.
-Have the letters with dinosaurs laminated and cut them to shape.
+Have the letters with dinosaurs laminated and cut to shape.